Moms 4 Housing: 501(c)3 organization and funding

+Starting in 2023, the organization began to receive the majority of its funding from the San Francisco Foundation, another nonprofit with assets of $1.9 billion based in San Francisco.
+Also in 2023, the California attorney general announced Moms 4 Housing would received $50,000 from a 2021 settlement against Wedgewood Properties.

 Mission

 As the group argued in court, Moms 4 Housing believes that housing is a human right, and that homes in the community should not remain vacant, owned by corporations, when there are people, especially children, who need housing.
 The group's "ultimate goal is to reclaim housing for the community from speculators and profiteers", according to its official website in June 2022.

 After the sale of the property was completed, the group refurbished it, preparing it to be a transitional home for homeless mothers.
 Residents who live at Mom's House agree to pay one-third of their income as rent, and can stay for up to two years as they rebuild their credit.
 During their stay they receive "wraparound" services which include counseling and financial planning.
 Bry'ana Wallace, along with her 1-year-old son, were the first tenants of Mom's House in December 2021.

 As of February 2022, the group was working with Rising Sun Center for Opportunity, an Oakland nonprofit that offers job training programs for women in the construction and building trades, to find suitable tenants.
 Although only five residents can be housed at Mom's House, the group hopes to acquire additional properties in the future, and to hire the women to help renovate them.